ba-dresden/ba-latex-template/docs/usage/simple.md

 - `type` defines the type of the paper and influences the title page.
 Some preconfigured values are `thesis`, `master-thesis`, `study` or `report`.
 If you choose a value which is not in the list, the value itself is the new custom title which is getting displayed at the title page.
 Setting the `type` parameter is optional.
 - `degreetype` defines the degree type e. g. `Arts`, `Egineering` or `Science`.
 Setting the `degreetype` parameter is optional and only used if `type` is set to `thesis` or `master-thesis`.
 The default value for `degreetype` is `Science`.
 - `assignment` should point to a PDF file containing the assignment to write a thesis.
 It will include the first page of the given PDF file at the appropriate place.
 Setting the `assignment` parameter is optional.
+- `blocknotice` defines whether a block notice should be included or not if set to `false`.
+One will be included per default.
+Setting the `blocknotice` parameter is optional.
 - `ainotice` defines whether a notice due to the usage of generative artificial intelligence should be created if set to `true` or not.
 Per default their will be no notice on that topic.
 Setting the `ainotice` parameter is optional.
 - `aimodel` should be a comma separated list of artificial intelligence models used.
 The content of this parameter is only considered if `ainotice` is set to `true`.
 Setting `aimodel` the parameter is optional.